insin/DOMBuilder/docs/index.rst

    >>> DOMBuilder.build(article, 'dom').toString()
    [object HTMLDivElement]

-You can also generate these kinds of structures using the same element functions defined in :js:attr:`DOMBuilder.array`.
+You can also generate these kinds of structures using the element functions defined in :js:attr:`DOMBuilder.array`.

 This is just a quick guide to what DOMBuilder can do - dive into the rest of the